-by TOM DOTY

-A quintet of Scottish teenagers find themselves lost in the wilderness and on the run from a pack of werewolves in this gritty horror-fest that belongs on the must-see list of any gore fan.
-You'd think this one was a "Lifetime Network" movie from its opening scenes, which depict a young wornan going through labor and then turning the child over for adoption.
-These scenes are stark and realistic enough to have you rechecking the plot synopsis on the back of the DD cases, but made a seed to be the seed to the seed to be the see one.
-From ations get in this core.
+MOVIES FROM by TOM DOTY TIMES COLUMNIST A quintet of Scottish teenagers find themselves lost in the wilderness and on the run from a pack of werewolves in this gritty horror-fest that belongs on the must-see list of any gore fan.
+You'd think this one was a "Lifetime Network" movie from its opening scenes, which depict a young woman going through labor and then turning the child over for adoption.
+These scenes are stark and realistic enough to have you rechecking the plot synopsis on the back of the DVD case, but this is about as normal as the situations get in this one.